Reviewed by Oct 05, 2020| Updated on

-A private company is a company which is owned by non-governmental organizations or a relatively small number of shareholders or members of a company.
-Usually, a private company does not offer or trade its shares to the general public on the stock exchanges, but rather the private stock of the company is owned and traded or traded.
+A private company is a company which is owned by non-governmental organisations or a relatively small number of shareholders or members of a company.
+Usually, a private company does not offer or trade its shares to the general public on the stock exchanges, but rather the private stock of the company is owned and traded.

-Unlimited Companies Unlimited corporations are those types of businesses that have no restrictions on their members' liability.
-Each member 's liability extends over the entire amount of the company's debts and liabilities.
+3. Unlimited Companies Unlimited corporations are those types of businesses that have no restrictions on their members' liability.
+Each member's liability extends over the entire amount of the company's debts and liabilities.
 Hence, an unlimited company's creditors have the right, if wound up, to impose the company's debt and liabilities on shareholders.

 Despite not giving limited liability protection to the shareholders, an unlimited company is still regarded as a separate legal entity.
 The members of an unlimited firm can not, therefore, be sued individually.